Fiquem/hanja-learning/README.md

 ## to-do
 - dictionary mode
-  - display hanja based on reading
+  - ~~display hanja based on reading~~
+  - based on stroke count
+  - click hanja to go to info page
+  - format a bit more nicely
 - menu for each mode
 - quiz
   - fill in blank, either hanja, reading, name, meaning